uperl/Dist-Zilla-Plugin-OurPkgVersion/README.md

 # NAME

-Dist::Zilla::Plugin::OurPkgVersion - no line insertion and does Package version with our
+Dist::Zilla::Plugin::OurPkgVersion - No line insertion and does Package version with our

 # VERSION